godotengine/godot-docs/learning/workflow/export/exporting_projects.rst

 The default options are often enough to export, so tweaking them is not necessary, but provide extra control.
 However, many platforms require additional tools (SDKs) to be installed to be able to export.
-Additionally, Godot needs exports templates installed to create packages.
+Additionally, Godot needs export templates installed to create packages.
 The export dialog will complain when something is missing and will not allow the user to export for that platform until they resolve it: